Learning Optimal Fair Classification Trees: Trade-offs Between Interpretability, Fairness, and Accuracy: Experiments

-As briefly mentioned in Section~\ref{section:related_works}, DADT consists of a two-pronged approach.
+\textit{Optimal and Fair Decision Trees via Regularization (RegOCT)}.
+We compare our approach to the method for learning optimal fair trees proposed by \citet{aghaei2019learning}, which considers both disparate impact and disparate treatment.
+In our setting, we are only interested in disparate impact, which reduces to statistical parity in the case of binary outcomes.
+Our method differs from \textit{RegOCT} in two ways: \textit{1)} \textit{FairOCT} is formulated much more efficiently, resulting in faster solve times, and \textit{2)} \textit{RegOCT} promotes fairness via a regularization term in the objective rather than as a constraint (like ours).
+Its objective function minimizes misclassification rate plus a regularization term controlled by a ``fairness parameter'' $\rho$.

+\textit{Discrimination Aware Decision Trees (DADT).} The second tree-based method we compare to is \textit{DADT} proposed by \citet{kamiran2010discrimination}, which consists of a two-pronged approach.
 The first is an in-processing step that uses sensitivity gain (IGS) and information gain (IGC) as heuristics to build a fair decision tree.
-If the tree still has a discrimination level that is greater than some bias $\delta$, a post-processing step can be used that relabels the predictions of the tree's leaf nodes until the discrimination reaches $\delta$.
-Note that the original paper \cite{kamiran2010discrimination} proposes to use a combination of these steps where appropriate; for example, one may opt to use different heuristic combinations (e.g. IGC+IGS, IGC-IGS) or not use IGS entirely (which is equivalent to the CART \cite{breiman2017classification} algorithm) and just execute the relabeling step.
-We compare our method with respect to all three heuristics, which we will refer to as \textit{IGC+IGS\_Relab}, \textit{IGC-IGS\_Relab}, and \textit{IGC\_Relab}, respectively.

-DADT has two modeling constraints: it only considers statistical parity as its fairness metric, and it assumes only two sensitive groups exist.
-In further contrast to FairOCT, DADT does not take the absolute difference in the probabilities of receiving a positive outcome between sensitive groups, instead positing that we subtract the probability of the marginalized group from the dominant group.
+If the tree still has a discrimination level greater than $\epsilon$, a post-processing step can be used that relabels the predictions of the tree's leaf nodes until the discrimination reaches $\epsilon$.
+Note that the original paper proposes to use a combination of these steps where appropriate, such as IGC+IGS, IGC-IGS, or only IGC (which is equivalent to the CART algorithm) -- all of which can be combined with the relabeling step post-training (``Relab'').
+We compare our method with respect to IGC+IGS\_Relab because \citet{kamiran2010discrimination} cited that it in general performs best, although we display results for all three heuristics in the Appendix Section~\ref{appsec:compare_dadt}.
+We grow trees of maximum depth 2 and 3 for interpretability. \textit{DADT} has two modeling limitations: it only considers statistical parity as its fairness metric, and it assumes only two sensitive groups exist.
+In further contrast to \textit{FairOCT}, \textit{DADT} subtracts the probability of the marginalized group from the dominant group.
 A ``fair'' result under this definition may include a scenario in which the marginalized group receives better outcomes at a much higher rate than the dominant group, which constraint~\eqref{eq:statistical_parity} does not allow.
+However, since our approach is very flexible, we run experiments on \textit{FairOCT} with this notion of disparity -- refer to Appendix Section~\ref{appsec:compare_dadt}.

+Note that methods other than \textit{DADT} and \textit{RegOCT} in the literature either: consider individual fairness as opposed to group fairness (e.g., \citet{ranzato2021fair}); learn trees in an online setting (e.g., \citet{zhang2019faht}); or are not interpretable (e.g.,~\citet{grari2019fair}).